 With the impact of the pandemic, connecting with people happens online more often than not.
 There are so many different ways to communicate – text messages, video calls, family quizzes, social media and more.

 If you want to learn more about using different digital platforms like Zoom or WhatsApp, see if there are digital support courses in your area, or search Youtube for ‘how-to’ videos to get you started.
-Or checkout Mobilise's Digital Skills for Carers.
+Or check out our guide Digital Skills for Carers.

 3. Be creative